 The land also has known Aboriginal culture heritage sites, which Council will ensure are protected.

-Council was approached in 2009 by the Australian Communications and Media Authority (ACMA) owner of the land seeking to obtain an understanding of potential interest in the land.
+Council was approached in 2009 by the Australian Communications and Media Authority (ACMA) seeking to obtain an understanding of potential interest in the land.
 Council indicated its own interest in the land and the process to acquire the property has continued since, gaining momentum once the Commonwealth declared it surplus to requirements and its willingness to sell.

 Council paid $4.1 million, which is a very good deal, and thanks the Federal Government for agreeing to the sale.
 Council negotiated over many months to have the Commonwealth reduce the asking price from the original amount to a figure that provides value for money for the community.